futoin/specs/draft/ftn7_iface_invoker_concept.md

 4. unregister( name ) - unregister any type of interface (should not be used, unless really needed)
 5. defense() - shortcut to getIface( "#defense" )

-*Note: iface may represented as plain FutoIn interface identifier or "{ID}:{Version}" pair.
+*Note: iface must be represented as FutoIn interface identifier and version, separated by colon.
-Example: "futoin.master.service", "futoin.master.service:1.0"*
+Example: "futoin.master.service:1.0", "futoin.master.service:2.1"*

 ## 2.2.
 Native FutoIn interface interface